Aloe peglerae

-Aloe peglerae (the "fez aloe") is a small, stemless South African aloe.
+Aloe peglerae (the Magaliesberg aloe or fez aloe) is a small, stemless South African aloe.
 This unique succulent plant is classed as an endangered species.
 The species was listed by CITES as an Appendix II species, requiring special trade protections to prevent the further endangerment of the current wild population due to the plant trade.

 Description

 The fez aloe is typically 30–40 cm in diameter, and 30–40 cm in height.
 The glaucous leaves are strongly incurved to form a compact, spherical rosette.

 The inflorescence can be observed in July and August, and usually consists of a single cylindrical spike 30–40 cm tall, occasionally forked.
 The visible portions of filaments are deep purple in colour.

 Taxonomy

 The species is named after Alice Marguerite Pegler (1861-1929), a botanist and naturalist who collected at first around Kentani, and later in the vicinity of Johannesburg and Rustenburg.
 Her failing eyesight and health led her to confine her attention to algae and fungi.
 She was paid the exceptional honour of being made a member of the Linnaean Society.

 This species forms natural hybrids with Aloe marlothii and with Aloe davyana.